Southampton City Centre: Bargate Shopping Centre

-While it lacked the mainstream popularity of the nearby Westquay and The Mall Southampton shopping centres, the Bargate Centre was popular with teenagers due to the alternative fashion stores and Sega Park.
+While it lacked the mainstream popularity of the nearby Westquay and Marlands shopping centres, the Bargate Centre was popular with teenagers due to the alternative fashion stores and Sega Park.

 A local newspaper reported in 2009 that the Bargate Centre was to be demolished, along with the nearby Debenhams store.
 The Bargate Centre site would be converted into a covered street, with a new Debenhams store incorporated into it, and the existing Debenhams store would be replaced with a residential tower block.
 However, these plans were later scrapped and the Debenhams store underwent a multimillion-pound revamp in 2011.